 Roughly half of the applicants (151) in Washington are seeking licenses that allow both cultivation and the processing of cannabis into infused products and edibles.
 About a third (70) are seeking permits to open retail adult-use marijuana stores.
 The state received another 16 applications for producer licenses and 62 for processor permits.

 The interest level in Washington’s recreational cannabis program is similar to that seen in Colorado, which also legalized cannabis for adult-use and recently began the application process for business licenses.
-Colorado received more than 100 applications for retail stores on the first day of the application process.
+Colorado for retail stores on the first day of the application process.